Francois Englert of Belgium and Peter Higgs of Britain have won the 2013 Nobel Prize for physics for the discovery of the so-called "God particle."

 Joe Incandela, a spokesman for one of the experiment teams, has previously described the boson as being unlike any particle found so far.

-The Higgs boson was initially detected in 2012 at the European Center for Nuclear Research's (CERN) giant, underground particle-smasher located near Geneva, Switzerland.
-The discovery was later confirmed in March of this year after a series of CERN experiments.
+The Higgs boson was detected in 2012 at the European Center for Nuclear Research's giant, underground particle-smasher near Geneva, Switzerland, also known as the CERN laboratory.
+The discovery was later confirmed in March of this year after a series of international ATLAS and CMS experiments performed at that lab.

-The particle is the last piece of mystery in the Standard Model of physics, a theory that explains how everything in the cosmos is made from 12 basic building blocks.
+The "God particle" is the last piece of mystery in the Standard Model of physics, a theory that explains how everything in the cosmos is made from 12 basic building blocks.

-The two scientists will share a prize of about $1.25 million.
+The two scientists will share a $1.25 million prize that will be handed out in December.

 Prizes for achievements in science, literature and peace were first awarded in 1901 in accordance with the will of dynamite inventor and businessman Alfred Nobel.